-9 If student of the college who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8.
-Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that semester.
+9 If student of the college who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8. candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that semester.
 The candidate is also debarred and forfeits the seat.
 Person(s) who do not belong to the college will be handed over to the police and a police case is registered against them.
 10. Comes in a drunken condition to the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester.
 11. Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
 Cancellation of the performance in that subject and all other subjects the candidate has appeared including practical examinations and project work of that semester examinations.
-12. is not covered in the above clauses 1 f Superintendent of Examinations for hment. iii) examinations, valuing examination post of documents related to the examination post of the example pos who are in charge of conducting papers and preparing / keeping records minations in such acts (inclusive of ormation) that infringe upon the course thorough enquiry.

-of natural justice to one and all concerned at the examination shall be viewed seriously and appropriate disciplinary action will be taken after
+12. is not covered in the above clauses 1 f Superintendent of Examinations for hment. iii) The involvement of the staff, who are in charge of conducting examinations, valuing examination papers and preparing / keeping records of documents related to the examinations in such acts (inclusive of providing incorrect or misleading information) that infringe upon the course of natural justice to one and all concerned at the examination shall be viewed seriously and appropriate disciplinary action will be taken after thorough enquiry.